 Improvements in survival for all childhood cancers combined have increased between the mid-1970s and today, with overall survival approximating 83% and some children with certain diseases approaching or exceeding 90% long-term survival.
+Overall survival rates vary depending on cancer type, patient age, and other patient characteristics.
 With these improved outcomes, the focus of research and expectations of patients, parents, and health care providers has increasingly emphasized reducing the burden of cancer and its treatment for these children during treatment, after the completion of treatment, and as adult survivors.

 Cancer treatment for children differs in many ways from treatment for adults.
 Some of the principal differences include the following: